 Behind the scenes with AT&T

-“Formula 1 is increasingly moving towards a virtual environment as tighter regulations are significantly reducing the amount of time spent on the track testing the car’s performance.
-This factor, coupled with the sports’ expanding network of circuits, meant that our team needed a resilient, reliable and, most importantly, global network.
-We turned to AT&T for this service due to its proven track record within the sport and its network’s ability to give us that added competitive advantage above the other teams.
-We recognize that it takes the right team of people, technology and partners to optimize performance – and ultimately secure Championship titles,” said Matt Cadieux, CIO, Infiniti Red Bull Racing
+The Infiniti Red Bull Racing team is supported by an AT&T expert technical team who makes sure the network is ready.
+No matter where the race is, they are there, to provide on- site 24x7 support every race weekend.
+This lets the AT&T team test the network and solve problems before they occur.
+This also ensures the network is up and running ahead of all the race weekends, so the Infiniti Red Bull Racing team can plug and play when they arrive at the track.“Formula 1 is moving towards a virtual environment.
+Tighter regulations are giving us less time on the track to test the car.
+This factor, coupled with the sports’ growing network of circuits, meant that our team needed a resilient, reliable global network.
+We turned to AT&T for this service due to its experience with the sport and its network’s ability to give us a competitive advantage.
+We know that it takes the right team of people, technology and partners to optimize performance – and ultimately secure Championship titles,” said Matt Cadieux, Chief Information Officer, Infiniti Red Bull Racing

 For more information, download this page in PDF format, read this interview with Alan Peasland, Infiniti Red Bull Racing’s Head of Technical Partnerships or visit the Infiniti Red Bull Racing website.